Campusoft/knowledge_base/node/app/twenty.crm.md

 GraphQL API Integration
 The frontend integrates with the backend through Apollo Client with automatic code generation and type safety, using a dual-schema approach for metadata and core operations.

+Database Systems
+- PostgreSQL as the primary relational database
+- ClickHouse for analytics and time-series data
+- Redis for caching, sessions, and job queues

 # Características Arquitectónicas Destacadas

 - **API GraphQL**: Un solo endpoint, evita over/under fetching